proudmonkey/RESTApiResponseWrapper.Core/README.md

 # This is Deprecated!
-This package is no longer maintained.
+This project is no longer maintained.
 Please use [AutoWrapper](https://github.com/proudmonkey/AutoWrapper) moving forward.

 # RESTApiResponseWrapper.Core
 A REST API global exception handler and response wrapper for ASP.NET Core APIs.